-One final note is that we want to plant early into the phase if possible.
+One final note is that we want to plant as early into the phase as possible.
 That is because the benefit of moon phase gardening is the light and gravitational pull of the moon during these phases.
 If we wait until the end of the phase to plant, we will miss those benefits.

 Planting Dates This Month

 Okay, I know this is what you want.
 Did you just scroll all the way down and skip the rest??
 It is okay if you did.
 Here are my recommended planting dates for March and what I will be planting then.

 March 14th – 17th – Plant all spring veggies, herbs, and flowers now!